feathersjs-ecosystem/cli/README.md

     	• connection - Initialize a new database connection
     	• hook - Create a new hook
     	• middleware - Create an Express middleware
-    	• secret - Generate a new authentication secret
     	• service - Generate a new service
     	• plugin - Create a new Feathers plugin